hjmschoonvelde/ess_qta_2026/README.md

 - **Readings**:
   - Proksch, S.O., Wratil, C. and Wäckerle, J., (2019).
 Testing the validity of automatic speech recognition for political text analysis.
 Political Analysis, 27(3), pp. 339-359.
   - Licht, H. and Lind, F., (2023).
 Going cross-lingual: A guide to multilingual text analysis.
 Computational Communication Research, 5(2), pp. 1–31.
   - Birkenmaier, L., Lechner, C.M. and Wagner, C. (2024).
 The search for solid ground in text as data: A systematic review of validation practices and practical recommendations for validation.
-Communication methods and measures, 18(3), pp. 249-277.
+Communication Methods and Measures, 18(3), pp. 249-277.

 *Day 9 - July 16*